Mother and baby orangutan in Sumatra

 As you can see, this Sumatra backpacking route is jam-packed with awesome adventures.
 This incredible island has so much to offer, and sometimes putting together an itinerary can feel somewhat overwhelming.

 Hopefully, this guide has given you an idea of where to visit and what to do during your trip.
 Whether you’re looking to hike in the rainforest, hike an active volcano, or relax in hot springs, there will be something to your liking.
-Just don’t rush your time here.
+Honestly, this island is a must for any Asia bucket list so just don’t rush your time here.

 If you have further questions about this North Sumatra itinerary then don’t hesitate to contact us via Instagram, Facebook, or in the comments below!